 3.1.1 Statistical Explanation

-The one sample mean scenario looks to compare a population mean, μ, and a fixed reference value, μ0 in a two-sided comparison.
+The one sample mean scenario looks to compare a population mean, μ, to a fixed reference value, μ0 in a two-sided comparison.
 In comparing the two values, it follows that the null and alternative hypotheses are H0:μ=μ0 and H1:μ≠μ0 respectively.
 In order to compare the two values, the Student's t-Test, as shown below, can be used.

 t=x-μ0s/n

 In the equation above, μ0 is defined as previously stated.
-Since it is typically the case that the population being compared to the fixed reference value cannot be assessed on a whole, a sample of the population can be taken. x is defined as sample mean, s is the sample standard deviation, and n is the size of the sample.
+Since it is typically the case that the population being compared to the fixed reference value cannot be assessed on a whole, a sample of the population can be taken. x is defined as the sample mean, s is the sample standard deviation, and n is the size of the sample from the population.
 Then, t is the t-statistic from the t distribution.

 Power: The power of a study is defined as the probability of correctly rejecting the null hypothesis.
 Since this scenario assumes the population has been sampled, the null and alternative hypotheses are H0:x=μ0 and H1:x≠μ0 respectively.
 Then, the power can be expressed as the probability that the t-statistic, above, is more extreme than the t-distribution critical value for a given significance level and degrees of freedom as shown below.